All Episodes

 Every poll I saw, the races were nip and tucked, too close to call, margin of error.

-So you think if the media had reported it was going to be a landslide, it would have been even bigger or not as big.
+So you think if the media had reported it was going to be a landslide, it would have been even bigger or not as big?

 Oh, I see.

-Okay, well, I'm I'm still a little confused because I don't remember anybody saying it was going to be this big.
+Okay, well, I'm still a little confused because I don't remember anybody saying it was going to be this big.

-Uh I have to say I was wrong again.
+Well, the final take on the polls, I have to say I was wrong again.

-I I gave them the benefit of the doubt this time, and I don't think they earned it.
+I gave them the benefit of the doubt this time, and I don't think they earned it.

 And it wasn't even close.